jorgecasas/php-ml/docs/machine-learning/metric/confusion-matrix.md

 # Confusion Matrix

-Class for compute confusion matrix to evaluate the accuracy of a classification.
+Class for computing confusion matrix to evaluate the accuracy of a classification.

 ### Example (all targets)